Matsuuu/matsu.fi/src/pages/blog/import-maps.md

 ```

 As we can see, we have two external dependencies and one internal tool.
 In the modern way of packaging our application, we would be of course required to package this project
 using some bundler like [ESBuild](https://esbuild.github.io/) or [Rollup](https://rollupjs.org/).
-But with import maps, we can instead utilize CDN's to deliver our packages and completely
+But with import maps, we can instead utilize CDNs to deliver our packages and completely
 eliminate the bundling step.

 ### HTML Side